querqy/chorus/README.md

 Alert!
 Sometimes in Quepid when you complete the add case wizard there is a odd race condition and the _Updating Queries_ message stays on the screen instead of going way.
 Just reload the page ;-).

-Now, I like to have two browser windows side by side, the _Chorus Electonics_ store open on the left, and Quepid on the right.
+Now, I like to have two browser windows side by side, the _Chorus Electronics_ store open on the left, and Quepid on the right.
 You should see the same products listed in both.

-Since we are going to pretend we have a Business Owner rating our indivudial results, we want to have a more sophisticated grading scale than the default one, of "Yes" or "No".
+Since we are going to pretend we have a Business Owner rating our individual results, we want to have a more sophisticated grading scale than the default one, of "Yes" or "No".
 Click _Select Scorer_ and choose the nDCG@5 one from the list.

 nDCG is a commonly used scorer that attempts to measure how good your results are against a ideal set of results, and it penalizes bad search results at the top of the list more than bad results at the end of the list.